Pandora and the Flying Dutchman

-Pandora and the Flying Dutchman is a 1951 British Technicolor romantic fantasy drama film written and directed by Albert Lewin.
+Pandora and the Flying Dutchman is a 1951 British romantic fantasy drama film written and directed by Albert Lewin.
 The screenplay is based on legend of the Flying Dutchman.

 The film stars Ava Gardner and James Mason in the title roles, with Nigel Patrick, Sheila Sim, Harold Warrender, Mario Cabré, and Marius Goring in supporting parts.

 Plot

-In September 1930, fishermen in the fictitious small Spanish port of Esperanza make a grim discovery in their nets: the bodies of a man and a woman.
+In September 1930, fishermen in the fictional small Spanish port of Esperanza make a grim discovery in their nets: the bodies of a man and a woman.
 The resultant ringing of church bells in the village brings the local police and the resident archaeologist, Geoffrey Fielding, to the beach.
-Fielding returns to his villa, and, breaking the "fourth wall", retells the story of these two people to the audience, beginning the previous March.
+Geoffrey returns to his villa and, breaking the "fourth wall", retells the story of these two people, beginning the previous March.

 Esperanza's small group of English expatriates revolves around Pandora Reynolds, an alluring American nightclub singer and femme fatale.
 All the men love her (or believe that they do), but Pandora is unable to love anyone.
-When Reggie Demarest, one of her admirers, commits suicide in front of Pandora and her friends by drinking wine that he has laced with poison, Pandora shows indifference, and later comments that she is relieved by his death, as she was bored by his persistent depression.
+When Reggie Demarest, one of her admirers, commits suicide in front of Pandora and her friends by drinking wine that he has laced with poison, Pandora shows indifference, and later comments that she is relieved by his death because she was bored by his persistent depression.

 Pandora tests her admirers by demanding they give up something they value.
 She agrees to marry a land-speed record holder, Stephen Cameron, after he sends his racing car tumbling into the sea at her request.
-That same night, the Dutch captain Hendrik van der Zee arrives in Esperanza.
+That night, Dutch captain Hendrik van der Zee arrives in Esperanza.
 Impulsively swimming out to his yacht, Pandora finds him painting a picture of her posed as her namesake, Pandora, whose actions brought an end to the earthly paradise in Greek mythology.
 Hendrik appears to fall in love with Pandora, and he moves into the same hotel complex as the other expatriates.

 Geoffrey and Hendrik become friends, collaborating to seek background information on Geoffrey's local finds.
-One of these relics is a notebook written in Old Dutch, which confirms Geoffrey's suspicion that Hendrik van der Zee is the Flying Dutchman, a 16th-century ship captain who murdered his wife, believing her to be unfaithful.
+One of these relics is a notebook written in Old Dutch, which confirms Geoffrey's suspicion that Hendrik van der Zee is the Flying Dutchman, a 17th-century ship captain who murdered his wife, believing her to be unfaithful.
 He blasphemed against God at his murder trial, where he was sentenced to death.